YoonhyungLee94/SSFCVAE/README.md

 # Navigate into the directory
 cd SSFCVAE

-# Install requirements
+# Install required packages
+pip install -r requirements.txt

+# Link your dataset and BigVGAN directories
-pip install -r requirements.txt ln -s location/of/your/dataset/including/the/VoiceBank-DEMAND/folder Dataset ln -s location/of/the/bigvgan/repo bigvgan
+ln -s path_to_your_dataset Dataset ln -s path_to_bigvgan_repo bigvgan
 ```

 ## Usage